kevzettler/MMXOnline/readme.md

 Features
 ===============

+-Now various maps aren't working (re-test everything) -The effects time are now off with new game loop refactor

 -A "prod" system/switch
-  -An analytics/telemetry system only in prod mode -Transpiler
-  -Remove all console logging
-  -Add try/catch around every function block

--Camera still has issues sometimes, gets jammed too far down and snaps -Profiling/optimization
+  -Hook up google analytics if it's on
+  -A telemetry system: send error logs to Azure; build some authentication app for this to view the logs

+-Profiling/optimization
   -Use mtv for incline slope/fix problems with it
   -mtv still has glitch, check slope
--The effects time are now off with new game loop refactor -Now various maps aren't working (re-test everything)

 -Remove special weapon charge
 -Remove "switch" button